 Don’t blush.
 The reference is clear.

 You fill the inner emptiness by watching others do what you want to do.
 You feel good watching other people live their lives – the life you want for yourself.
 But as like porn – excuse me for the 18+ reference – this is just a temporary solution.

 You feel pleasant sensations only while watching others.
 But this excitement is short-lived.
 You eventually need to watch more if you want to feel good again.

 To actually experience life.
 You need to live it.

-Instead of just watching, reading, listening to other people doing fancy stuff.
+Instead of just watching, reading, and listening to other people doing fancy stuff.
 We need to get going.
-Overcome the general feeling of malaise by start running, failing, getting up, and trying again.
+Overcome the general feeling of malaise by starting running, failing, getting up, and trying again.